Your cart

 Differences in pedaling technique between road cyclists of different competitive levels

 Garcia-Lopez's research on cyclists power meter data indicating that professional cyclists do not use upstroke power.
+Instead, they unweight on the backside of their pedal stroke, saving energy by not pulling.

 Read PAper